 As a small business owner, your job description includes, well, everything.
 Between overseeing sales, operations, human resources, finance and more, it’s easy for marketing to unintentionally take a back seat to everything else.

-You can download the 2017 Small Business Marketing Trends Report to see the full results, as well as analysis and advice from leading digital marketing companies Infusionsoft by Keap, Aimclear, Buffer, Content Marketing Institute, Moz, and Wistia.
+You can download the 2017 Small Business Marketing Trends Report to see the full results, as well as analysis and advice from leading digital marketing companies Keap, Aimclear, Buffer, Content Marketing Institute, Moz, and Wistia.

 Watch this video to learn about our top findings.